usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-4/Sprint-4/Self-paced/1_Contract Management and Problem Resolution.md

 **Quick Check:**

-**Which of the following should be added to CloudTech’s modified contract?**
+?
+Which of the following should be added to CloudTech’s modified contract?

- ☐ Clear timeout/error-handling protocols
+- [ ] Clear timeout/error-handling protocols
- ☐ Joint integration test milestones
+- [ ] Joint integration test milestones
- ☐ Public apology
+- [ ] Public apology
- ☐ Co-located teams with other vendors
+- [ ] Co-located teams with other vendors

-✅ **Correct Answers:** Clear timeout/error-handling protocols, Joint integration test milestones
+> ✅ **Correct Answers:** Clear timeout/error-handling protocols, Joint integration test milestones

 #### Option C: Restructure to a single prime contractor